 The only downside of two part silicone mold putty is that it works best for simple press molds.
 It can be used for full molds if you wrap the object to be molded carefully, making sure the thickness of the material does not shift as it is wrapped over the master.

 Mold details for furniture and accessories for dolls houses, railways or gaming terrains using gesso, resin, plaster, or polymer clay and simple molds made from two part silicon mold putty.

-Decorative Moldings cast this way are an asset when trying to copy carved antique furniture styles, mirror frames, or stone swags and pediments on model buildings.
+Decorative Moldings cast this way in a simple one part mold are an asset when trying to copy carved antique furniture styles, mirror frames, or stone swags and pediments on model buildings.

-Molds allow you to reproduce your specialized pieces over and over again and silicone putty molds stand up well to reuse.
+Molds allow you to reproduce your specialized pieces over and over again to decorate sets of items (including miniature furniture) and silicone putty molds stand up well to reuse.